-The Astros are winning, but will baseball be able to continue?
+The Astros are slowly starting to look like a winning team again.
 (Photo by F. Carter Smith)

 The cardboard fan cutouts in the Crawford Boxes at Minute Maid Park are quite a sight.
 (Photo by F. Carter Smith)

 The Houston Astros winning ways have withstood the coronavirus pandemic.
 (Photo by F. Carter Smith)

 Astros third baseman Alex Bregman takes plenty of pride in his defense.
 (Photo by F. Carter Smith)

 Roberto Osuna is the Houston Astros closer.
 (Photo by F. Carter Smith)